- BMW’s CEO argues that Europe’s 2035 ban on combustion engines is unrealistic and could increase reliance on Chinese batteries.

-• Oliver Zipse wants a new regulatory framework that will play into Europe’s technological strengths.
+- Oliver Zipse advocates for a new regulatory framework that leverages Europe’s technological strengths and promotes innovation.

-BMW wants Europe to relax its plan to ban new petrol and diesel-powered cars from 2035 onwards, in an effort to reduce the region’s reliance on batteries from China.
-Unlike many other brands, BMW has adopted a multi-pathway approach with its future powertrains, investing in technologies like e-fuels and hydrogen fuel cells, in addition to battery electric vehicles.
+BMW wants Europe to relax its plan to ban new petrol and diesel-powered cars from 2035 onward, in an effort to reduce the region’s reliance on batteries from China.
+While many automakers have fully embraced electrification, BMW is opting for a more diversified strategy.
+In addition to battery electric vehicles (BEVs), the company is investing in alternative technologies such as e-fuels and hydrogen fuel cells, betting that the future of mobility won’t be driven by batteries alone.

 Read: BMW, Mercedes Against EU Tariffs On Chinese EVs, Say It Could Backfire